 The Raptor Conservancy of Virginia (RCV) is an all-volunteer organization.
-We are very thankful to everyone who donates their time and energy to help the injured and orphaned raptors in our care.
+We are very thankful to everyone who donates their time and energy tto help care for our education birds and educate the public about raptors.
 RCV volunteers come from many walks of life: professionals from diverse fields, homemakers, retirees, and college students.
 Before you decide whether you might be interested in applying to be an RCV volunteer, we would like to share some information about the work we do and answer some common questions.

 RCV Volunteer Duties and Responsibilities